 - 970×90 – Large leaderboard

 Mobile, on the other hand, offers a few different sizes to make it optimal for mobile users.
 300×50, 320×50 and 320×100 are the most common sizes you should be using.
-If you are not utilising different sizes for mobile vs. desktop, your users may be experiencing issues with your ads.
+If you are not utilising different sizes for mobile vs. desktop, your users may be experiencing issues with your Google display ads.
 Mobile use is growing more and more, so be sure you implement mobile-focused advertising into your marketing strategy.

 Please note that all the ad sizes listed above are pixels.
 In terms of file size, display ads should not be larger than 150 KB.